RubixML/Housing/README.md

 ### Prediction
 The model we trained will now be used to generate predictions to submit to the Kaggle competition.
 We'll load the unknown samples from the `unknown.csv` file into an Unlabeled dataset object and keep track of their *Id* number in a separate array for later.

-> Source code can be found in the [predict.php](https://github.com/RubixML/Housing/blob/master/predict.php) file in the project root.
+> The source code can be found in the [predict.php](https://github.com/RubixML/Housing/blob/master/predict.php) file in the project root.

 ```php
 use Rubix\ML\Datasets\Unlabeled;